TryBreakFixAgain/USBvalve-tbfa-Mod/README.md

 To enable **SD-Card Logging**, the entire serial output was redirected.<br>
 In addition, there is the comfortable indication via a Ws2812b LED in a **Traffic Light System**.<br>
 Additional you can create an independent system with a **Pimoroni Pico Lipo** and the LiPo-Mod.<br>
+To ensure complete wireless debugging, the **WiFi HTML Output ESP-01 Mod** is used.<br>
+As the PicoW unfortunately does not provide enough RAM, an ESP01 takes over the server tasks.<br>
 <br>
 Compatibility with the Pi Pico Watch has been removed.